-Nothing divides opinion in the world of whisky quite as much as a peaty and smoky Islay whisky.
+Nothing divides opinion in the world of whisky quite as much as a peaty and smoky Islay single malt whisky.
 It really is the Marmite equivalent, you either love it or hate it!
 I can honestly say I have never met anyone who is merely indifferent to its abrasive flavours.

 I myself love the stuff.
 Some of my favourite ever whiskies sit in the Islay camp and I have a soft spot for a peat monster, or a “Peater” as I sometimes like to call them.

 Choosing an absolute favourite out of everything available would be nigh on impossible and I don’t see the point in including bottles that most of us (myself included) will never be able to afford to own.

 Therefore, I have decided to pick a few that I think are the best Islay whiskies for under £100 and are readily available, that way they are all reasonably affordable and it is actually possible to just walk into your local shop, store or off licence and pick up a bottle.
 Most of these I have tried in bars, samples or at friends houses hence the lack of decent photos, apologies for that!

 I have used GBP as the currency because we are in the UK but you can (very roughly) translate it too under $100 if in the US, though prices to vary slightly on each side of the Atlantic.

 Scotch whisky generally comes from 5 different regions in Scotland (Lowlands, Highlands, Speyside, Islands and Islay.
 The different areas are considered to have some broad characteristics in common due to various factors such as the locations weather, type of water, etc

 The active distilleries in the Islay region are:

 - Caol Ila

 The broad characteristics of an Islay are having a “smoky” flavour profile due to the peat used during the drying of the malt.
 Other flavours synonymous with Islays are iodine, seaweed, salt and medicinal type notes.